 If Airbnb asks for a valid ID, don't be alarmed.
 Verifying your identity is part of staying anywhere.
 Your identification isn’t shared with your host.

-Getting a random message from outside the Airbnb site could be a phishing scam.
+Getting a random message outside the Airbnb site could be a phishing scam.
 If you get an email or text asking you to provide your ID for booking confirmation, don’t provide any personal information — especially if you’ve not already checked it out or asked for a booking.
 If you have any suspicions, contact Airbnb, and don’t share your information with anyone else.

 4. Fake reviews